addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 ![](screenshots/Hardware.png)

-The devices page shows all Domotics devices that were created for the inverter.
+The devices page shows all Domoticz devices that were created for the inverter.

 ![](screenshots/Devices.png)